 It entails conducting a site inspection (when necessary), selecting the preliminary solar components, and making basic electricity production estimates.
 For basic residential solar energy systems, this process can be relatively simple.

 A solar feasibility analysis can be more involved and time-consuming for larger residential or more complex solar panel installations, especially when there are numerous solar design constraints and financing options.
-Below, we touch on the most common things to include in a feasibility study.
+Below, we touch on the most common things to include in a solar feasibility report.

 Solar Energy Project Background